RST Software

 Humans are extremely visual creatures.
 I think there's an argument to be made that vision is our most dominant sense since the loss or lack of it incapacitates us to the largest degree.
 If you can't see what's going on, you won't be able to move efficiently, and this applies to the business environment as well.

-A business intelligence tool can be extremely helpful in visualizing data at each stage of the supply chain by providing real-time insights and analytics.
+BI tools can be extremely helpful in visualizing data at each stage of the supply chain by providing real-time insights and analytics.
 Such a platform can be used to create interactive dashboards and reports that display critical information in a visually appealing and easy-to-understand format.
 This allows decision-makers to promptly identify any bottlenecks, inefficiencies, or opportunities for improvement throughout the entire supply chain.

 Challenges in supply chain management solved by business intelligence

 As I briefly mentioned before, supply chain data analytics aims to counteract all kinds of undesirable events that can disrupt logistics operations.
-Its task isn’t to merely inform you of what’s happened but more so to help you foresee and understand what may happen so that you can take the necessary steps and remain ready.
+Its task isn’t to merely inform you of what’s happened but more so to help you foresee and understand what may happen through data analysis, so that you can take the necessary steps and remain ready.

 Some challenges a supply chain may be facing, solved by business intelligence, include: